OpenNetAI/QUIC-5GC/README.md

 # QUIC-5GC
-This project try to improve the 5GC transport layer protocal by QUIC.
+This project tries to improve the 5GC transport layer protocal by QUIC.